How we generated electricity in November

-In November, gas was our largest source of generation, accounting for 31% of electricity.
+In February, wind was our largest source of generation, providing more than a third (34.8%) of our electricity.

 If you have any questions about these figures, contact us here.